mamadub03/FIFA-Mobile-Art-Downloader/README.md

   - Update documentation and release notes ✅

 Next relase will focus on more adapatable and dynamic features such as creating new files, opening file location once process finishes, customizable file names, and customizable download path of choice.

+## Version 0.0.2

+This is the 2nd version of the BETA release of this application, keep in mind this is the skeleton of a larger project.
+Notes for this release includes:

+  - Customizable File Names ✅
+  - Dynamic Adaptable Features ✅
+  - Create new files to store images ✅